 Limiting Beliefs.
-Part one: Where do they come from?
+Where do they come from?
 Why it’s so hard to change?

 In this post: how do we know we have limiting beliefs?
 Are we conscious of them?
 How do they affect us?
 How do we adopt them?
 Why it’s so hard to change?
 First step to transformation.

-How do we know we have limiting beliefs?
+How do you know you have a limiting belief?

 “One doesn’t discover new lands without consenting to lose sight of the shore for a very long time.” – Andre Gide